ericellb/flightbook/README.md

 >
 > Includes an AutoSuggestion service for completing Airport Code, Name and City

+## Live Version

+A live version of the project is viewable at [Flightbook](https://ericellb.github.io/flightbook/)

+A live version of the Web Service is available at https://lb.ltng.link/flightbook/

+Examples to test the routes provided in the API Documentation section.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes